privacyidea/privacyidea/doc/policies/authentication.rst

 This is the text that is sent via Email to be used with Email Token.
 This text should contain the OTP tag.

-The text can contain the following additional tags, that will be filled:
+The text can contain the following tags, that will be filled:

   * {otp} or *<otp>* the One-Time-Password
   * {serial} or *<serial>* the serial number of the token.